GaloisInc/pirate/demos/camera_demo/openlayers_demo/README.md

 ## Installation
 * Install Node
 * Install Angular CLI: `npm install -g @angular/cli`
-* Install and run the backend Flask API in the `flask_api` directory
+* Install and run the backend Flask API in the `flask_api` directory (follow the directions in the flask_api README.md)
   * If not using the default host:port (localhost:5000), you must update the `locationUrl` in `src/app/location.service.ts`
+* Run the npm magic incantations: `npm install`, `ng update`, `npm update`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+You want to use the Flask server (defaults to localhost:5000) as the endpoint you provide to the camera demo application.

 ## Code scaffolding